ietf-wg-acme/acme-caa/draft-ietf-acme-caa.md

 issuance request if the CA recognises the URI specified as identifying the account making that request.

-If a CA finds multiple CAA records pertaining to it (i.e., having property "issue" or "issuewild" as applicable and a domain that the CA recognises as its own) with different "accounturi" parameters, the CA MUST consider the CAA record set to authorize issuance if and only if at least one of the specified account URIs identifies the account of the CA by which issuance is requested.

 A property without an "accounturi" parameter matches any account.
 A property with an invalid or unrecognised "accounturi" parameter is unsatisfiable.
 A property with multiple "accounturi" parameters is unsatisfiable.